ASVO-TAO/ADACS-SS19A-SSharma/README.md

     * `$sudo docker-compose up`

 ### Galaxia Job Status notification
-* The email address to send notification emails from is preset as `NOTIFICATION_EMAIL_FROM` in `env.env` environment file
+* The email address to send notification emails from is preset as `NOTIFICATION_EMAIL_FROM` in `env.env` for local environment or `env.prod` for production environment

 ### Adding new error codes
 * add task failure variable (or straight up error code) into constants.py